pulinduvidmal/Machine-Vision-Experiments/README.md

-# Computer-Vision-Experiments
+# Machine-Vision-Experiments

 ## Table of Contents
 - [Introduction](#introduction)

 ## Introduction
-This repo includes a collection of my experiments, assignments related to of EN3160 Image Processing and Machine Vision module.
+This repo includes a collection of my experiments,codes and assignments related to of EN3160 Image Processing and Machine Vision module.